-If a non-exempt Irish resident Shareholder does not dispose of Shares within eight years of acquiring them, the Shareholder will be deemed for Irish tax purposes to have disposed of the Shares on the eighth anniversary of their acquisition (and any subsequent eighth anniversary).
-On such deemed disposal, the Trust will account for Irish tax in respect of the increase in value (if any) of those Shares over that eight year period.
+If a non-exempt Irish resident Shareholder does not dispose of Shares within eight years of acquiring them, the Shareholder will be deemed for Irish tax purposes to have disposed of the Shares on the ending of that, and each subsequent, Relevant Period.
+On such deemed disposal, the Trust will account for Irish tax in respect of the increase in value (if any) of those Shares over that Relevant Period.
 The amount of Irish tax accounted for will be equal to:

-- 25% of such increase in value, where the Shareholder for which the Trust is in possession of a declaration from the Shareholder to the effect that the Shareholder is a company and which includes the company's tax reference number (within the meaning of section 891B(1) TCA; and - 2.
-36% of the increase for all other Shareholders.
+- 1. 25% of such increase in value, where the Shareholder is a company which has made the appropriate declaration for the 25% rate to apply; and - 2.
+41% of the increase in value, in all other cases.